edqx/dishwasher/README.md

 A fairly fast XML parser for [Zig](https://ziglang.org).

-Note that this parser isn't strictly XML parser, however it will probably work with most well-formed xml documents.
+Note that this parser isn't strictly spec-compliant, however it will probably work with most well-formed xml documents.

 ## Features